 Students, faculty, staff and guests are encouraged to contact the Oklahoma State University-Center for Health Sciences Department of Public Safety and request an escort from any CHS building 24 hours a day, 7 days a week.
-To request an officer escort on the OSU-CHS campus, call OSU-CHS Department of Public Safety at University phone system at 918-625-8592.
+To request an officer escort on the OSU-CHS campus, call OSU-CHS Department of Public Safety at University phone system at 918-625-8592 (Tulsa Main) or 918-453-3572 (Tahlequah Campus).